smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

       * *team_id*

    **Exceptions**:
-     * *Exists*: A team with the specified ID already exists.
-You must specify a different ID for the team.
+     * *Exists*: A config for a machine with the specified ID already exists.
+       You should modify the config instead of trying to recreate it.
      * *IllegalParameter*: Either a parameter submitted in the request is not allowed on this interface, or a parameter is missing from the request.
        See the reason in the exception for more information.